dbrnz/typedobject/doc/WINBUILD.rst

 libraries, a debug build of ``typedobject`` requires debug versions of libraries.

-These notes install libraries into a Unix-like directory structure under ``C:\usr\local``; we first make these directories:
+Static libraries are built and installed into a Unix-like directory structure under ``C:\usr\local``.

 * Create the directories ``C:\usr``, ``C:\\usr\local`` and ``C:\usr\local\bin``.